pmmc-map/PMMC-Back-End/README.md

 - Save confirmed locations in the database
 - Send photos of each city back to the front end (as a blob, maybe b64 image?)
 - Save responses to survey questions in database
+- Retrieve lat/long from given animal address, and save it to database
+- Save rescued animals' pictures in database

 ### Local development
 To start Flask app for local development in Terminal: